godeploy/AZ-700/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 17. Enter the command ping TestVM2.contoso.com.

-18. Verify that you receive four replies from TestVM2.
+18. Verify that the FQDN resolves to the IP address that you noted in the Private DNS zone.
+The ping itself will timeout because of the Windows Firewall that is enabled on the VMs.

+19. Alternatively, you can enter the command nslookup TestVM2.contoso.com and verify that you receive a successful name resolution record for VM2

 Congratulations!
 You have created a private DNS Zone, added a name resolution and auto-registration link, and tested name resolution in your configuration.